 In Frama-C, plug-ins are program analysis or source-to-source transformations.
-The ones provided within Frama-C are in directory $src/plugins/plugin_name$.
+The ones provided within Frama-C are in directory src/plugins/plugin_name.
 Each plug-in is an extension point of Frama-C which has to be registered through Plugin.Register (see Section 4.5).
 Frama-C allows plug-in collaborations: a plug-in p can use a list of plug-ins p_1, \ldots, p_n and conversely.
 Mutual dependences between plug-ins are even possible.
-If a plug-in is designed to be used by another plug-in, it has to register its API either by providing a .mli file, or through modules Dynamic or Db.
-The first method is the preferred one, the second one (through module Dynamic) is the only possible one to define mutually dependent plug-ins while the third one (through module Db) is now fully deprecated even if most of the older Frama-C plug-ins are still defined this way.
+If a plug-in is designed to be used by another plug-in, it has to register its API either by providing a .mli file or through module Dynamic.
+The first method is the preferred one, the second one (through module Dynamic) is the only possible one to define mutually dependent plug-ins.